ticktockreed/bus-stops/README.md

 Grid selection (Fixed, fluid)
 Code follows first draft of coding standards (not yet written)

+**To Do**
-TODO Font awesome
+Font awesome
-TODO Test all elements in template
+Test all elements in template
-TODO Test for Accessibility
+Test for Accessibility
-TODO Print SCSS
+Print SCSS
-TODO Check all code against coding standards (not yet written)
+Check all code against coding standards (not yet written)